 After the first meeting has been completed, the ordinary/special resolution should be signed by either the chairman of the meeting or an officer of the company.
 The ordinary resolution will deal with the alteration to the share capital, and the special resolution will deal with any changes to articles or disapplication of pre-emption rights.

 Similar to the first board meeting, only the directors and company secretary, if appointed, need to attend.
 This meeting simply records the final action taken with regard to the restructure of share capital and any allotment or transfers of shares.

 The relevant forms should be completed at the meeting depending on the transaction.

-In all probability the existing Articles will not contain the sufficient clauses to reflect the new share rights and restrictions.
-Most certainly for any pre 2006 Act companies you will need to change the articles to update them to the new act and bring in the share capital rights and limits.
-For existing 2006 Act Companies it is advisable to detail in the Articles the rights of the shares.
+In all probability, the existing articles will not contain the sufficient clauses to reflect the new share rights and restrictions.
+Most certainly for any pre 2006 Act, companies you will need to change the articles to update them to the new act and bring in the share capital rights and limits.
+For existing 2006 Act companies it is advisable to detail in the articles the rights of the shares.
 You will also need to consider entering the new share classes with an upper limit to negate the need to increase the limit each time you want to issue new shares in a share class.
-Most importantly, without the new share class rights entered you may find that you may not have the correct wording to allow for differential dividends and therefore distributing different dividends to different classes may be invalid.
+Most importantly, without the new share class rights entered you may find that you may not have the correct wording to allow for differential dividends.
+Therefore, distributing different dividends to different classes may be invalid.

 Companies Act 2006

 Under the terms of the new Companies Act 2006, resolutions must be filed within 15 days from the date of the resolution, and failure to file may result in a fine or prosecution.
 NOTE this may only be actioned if a complaint is received concerning the late filing.

 The resolution, articles, and any forms (including any changes to the Persons of Significant Control following allotments & transfers) must then be sent to Companies House, plus the changes must be reflected within the statutory registers.